fairdataihub/SODA-for-SPARC-Docs/docs/termsofuse.md

 ## Copyright/Trademark Information

 Copyright ©.
 All rights reserved.
 All trademarks, logos and service marks displayed on the Site are our property or the property of other third-parties.
-You are not permitted to use these Marks without our prior written consent or the consent of such third party which may own the Marks.
+You are not permitted to use these marks without our prior written consent or the consent of such third party which may own the marks.

 ## Questions and complaints